err0r500/k8s-practice/core-objects/kubectl-basics.md

 ## ensure everything is running :
 run
 [master] `kubectl get nodes`{{execute}}
+NB : this command will fail until the control-plane is initialized (whatever it means), then report `not ready` nodes, wait for both nodes to be ready before heading to the next section.

 ## kubectl quick intro
 `kubectl` is a binary executal used to interact with the kube-apiserver.